 Undertake training, a practice expedition and a four day, three night self-led final expedition (including a project).

-Before you undertake any expedition you should demonstrate that you are competent in the following areas:
+Training – before you undertake any expedition you should demonstrate that you are competent in the following areas:

 First aid (covering First Response as a minimum) and emergency procedures

 Risk assessment/health and safety

-- Navigation and route planning
+Navigation and route planning

 Camp craft, equipment and hygiene

 Food and cooking

-- Country, highway and water sports codes
+Country, highway and water sports codes

 Observation, recording and presentation

 Proficiency in mode of travel

+Undertake a five-day, four-night residential project in an unfamiliar environment with people that are unknown to you.
+This project could be environmental work, service to others or personal development.
 In exceptional circumstances this can be done over two consecutive weekends as long as the activity is the same and the majority of people are unknown to you.